-After mapping source metadata with target metadata, you can run impact analysis on the technical assets.
-The impact analysis helps you understand upstream and downstream dependencies of technical assets.
+After mapping source metadata to target metadata, you can run impact analysis on technical assets.
+Impact analysis helps you understand upstream and downstream dependencies of technical assets and their impacts linked to business assets.
 It helps you assess the impact of transformations and source or target-level changes.